Laboratories – Past, Present & Future

 What it means for lab design

 Lab designers need to keep up-to-date with scientific, technological and construction trends.
-They not only need to understand every client's unique research focus, future needs and business limitations but also to educate and guide them in achieving optimum lab design to maximise efficiency.
+They not only need to understand every client's unique research focus, future needs and business limitations but also to educate and guide them in achieving the optimum modern laboratory design to maximise efficiency.

 In designing laboratories of the future, we will leave behind the concept that work processes have to fit around the configuration of the laboratory.
 Instead laboratories will be open, flexible, automated, re-configurable, connected and collaborative spaces.
 This freedom in the way we are able to work will drive innovation, creativity and productivity.
 In turn this can only lead us to understand more and more.